troystribling/BlueCap/README.md

 ### <a name="gatt_rawarraypaircharacteristicprofile">RawArrayPairCharacteristicProfile</a>

-A RawArrayPairCharacteristicProfile object encapsulates configuration and String conversions for a characteristic implementing RawArrayPairDeserializable.
-It can be used to instantiate both Characteristics and Mutable Characteristics.
+A RawArrayPairCharacteristicProfile object encapsulates configuration and String conversions for a characteristic implementing [RawArrayPairDeserializable](#serde_rawarraypairdeserializable).
+It can be used to instantiate both Characteristic and MutableCharacteristic objects.

 ```swift
 struct ArrayPairData : RawArrayPairDeserializable, CharacteristicConfigurable, StringDeserializable {